Johanna Hedva: Essays

 Following the release of Sick Woman Theory, Hedva published In Defense of De-Persons.
 Of the essay, Dundee Contemporary Arts said:

 In February 2018, Hedva published "Letter to A Young Doctor," in Triple Canopy's Risk Pool issue.
 "A document of emergency," an epistolary essay on the terms of engagement between patient and doctor.

 In 2019, Hedva started publishing essays on music, mysticism, and gender, which will eventually be a book on what they say are "the two hardest things in the world to write about: music and mysticism."
 The essays discuss the bands Lightning Bolt, Sunn O))), and Nine Inch Nails, and their guitarist Robin Finck.

 Books

 On 14 February 2018, Sator Press published Hedva's novel On Hell.
 The book was selected by Dennis Cooper as one of his favorite books of fiction for 2018.
 Janice Lee wrote, "Brilliant.
 Fervent.
 Unafraid and unapologetic.
 This text will consume you."
 According to Hedva, "On Hell is my attempt at a 21st-century version of Icarus, from a crip perspective."

 Minerva the Miscarriage of the Brain was published in September 2020 by Sming Sming and Wolfman Books.
 Olivia Fletcher for Burlington Contemporary describes the book: "Told in ten discrete parts, the book covers the last decade of Hedva’s life and work, weaving together essays, poems and photographic documentation of their performance art."

 "The Times Literary Supplement writes "this Berlin-based artist regularly returns to the idea of sleep – as trauma and death, as labour and therapy, as communion and embodiment – and as an aesthetic practice."

-Hedva's next novel Your Love is Not Good will be published by And Other Stories.